jimmyl02/bazel-playground-connectrpc/README.md

 setup MODULE.bazel with [docs](https://github.com/bazel-contrib/rules_go/blob/master/docs/go/core/bzlmod.md)

-make sure we carefuully setup BUILD.bazel and gazelle with the correct `go_prefix`!
+make sure we carefuully setup BUILD.bazel and gazelle with the correct `go_prefix`! for the instantiation, we just need to add a dependency in our `MODULE.bazel` then instantiate it in our root `BUILD.bazel`. exact documentation can be found [here](https://github.com/bazel-contrib/rules_go/blob/master/docs/go/core/bzlmod.md) and it's pretty accurate.

 ```
 # gazelle:prefix github.com/jimmyl02/bazel-playground-connectrpc